 We’re hearing the phrase “pie in the sky” tossed around a lot these days.
-Center-left readers of respectable news sources—the type that have compared Bernie’s proposed policies to unicorns and puppies with lottery tickets tied to their tails—often note that as tasty as that pie sounds, there is an election coming up and they’re on a diet.
+It seems most frequently to come from center-left readers of respectable news sources—the type that have compared Bernie’s proposed policies to unicorns and puppies with lottery tickets tied to their tails—who declare that as tasty as that pie sounds, there is an election coming up and they’re on a diet.

-It’s ironic to compare a socialist crusader’s proposals to some sort of celestial pastry, as it was the radical labor leader and songwriter Joe Hill, a Wobbly, who coined the phrase “pie in the sky.”
+But if you know your history, you see the irony in the dieters’ denunciations.
+See, it was the radical labor leader and songwriter Joe Hill, a member of the radical labor union Industiral Workers of the World (a.k.a. the Wobblies), who coined the phrase “pie in the sky.”
 Hill (who later became a martyr when he was executed for a crime of which he was likely innocent, but I digress) wrote a song called “The Preacher and the Slave” to the tune of a hymn associated with the Salvation Army, “In the Sweet Bye and Bye.”
 Utah Phillips will sing it for you:

 Or if you’d prefer to stick with text, here’s the first verse and chorus:

 Try to tell you what’s wrong and what’s right;

 But when asked how ’bout something to eat

 They will answer with voices so sweet:

 In that glorious land above the sky (Way up high!)

 You’ll get pie in the sky when you die.
 (That’s a lie!)

 When Hill sang of pie in the sky, he was attacking what he believed an imaginary reward intended to tranquilize the otherwise volatile masses.
 The Salvation Army’s decision to worry more about immortal souls than about hunger here on Earth infuriated him.
 “Pie in the sky,” therefore, is an insult directed at that sort of nebulous promise that one day things will finally be great if you just fall in line and believe what the powerful are telling you.